Skip to main content

 response.groups # List[Group]

-For creating, updating, and deleting users/groups:
+For creating, updating, and deleting users or groups:

 from slack_sdk.scim.v1.user import User, UserName, UserEmail